-Group work is done in randomly chosen groups in which individuals work together for eight/nine weeks.
+Group work is done in randomly assigned groups in which individuals work together for eight/nine weeks.
 These groups complete academic tasks in the semester long courses.
-Group work in semester-long courses is assessed using group presentations and self-assessments of the group process, with rubrics.
+Group work in semesterlong courses are assessed using rubrics and self-assessments.

 Mastery Learning